dsungit/netconf_rpc_dispatcher/README.md

 ## OVERVIEW
-This script ingests one or more generic NETCONF RPCs, dispatches the RPCs, and outputs the RPC replies to STDOUT.
+This script is a generic NETCONF RPC dispatcher that is written to enable network engineers and developers to quickly and easily test new NETCONF and YANG configurations.

+It can be used to:

+* Test new NETCONF RPC operations by executing them on a remote NETCONF server.
+* Test new YANG configurations by loading them onto a remote NETCONF server and identifying and fixing any errors.
+* Develop and test NETCONF and YANG applications, such as a Python application that uses the nornir library to execute NETCONF RPCs on multiple devices.

 For `<edit-config>` NETCONF operations, the script automatically locks/commits/unlocks the target configuration datastore.
+This behavior [can be disabled](#example-8---disable-auto-lock-commit-and-unlock) by using the `--disable-auto-lock-commit-unlock` option

 Acceptable RPC input sources:
 * STDIN